-Career & Professional Development [CPD] provides career-related advising to all Virginia Tech students, all majors, all academic levels from 1st-year undergraduate through graduate level.
+Career & Professional Development (CPD) provides career-related advising to all Virginia Tech students, all majors, all academic levels from first-year undergraduate through graduate level.

 Advising appointments are held in Smith Career Center.

-If office hours do not work for you, please talk to us and explain; our reception staff will work to assist you.
+If office hours don't work for you, please talk to us; our reception staff will work to assist you.

-Fall semester 1st-4-weeks: Appt. availability limited due to extended drop-in advising hours.
+Fall semester first four weeks: Appointments limited due to extended drop-in advising hours.
 Do talk to us, and we'll work with you on how to best assist you.

 Please don't schedule casually and cancel at the last minute.
 An appointment is time given to and held for you, and therefore is not available to another student who might really need assistance.
 Thank you for respecting your commitment.